 Evolution works like compound interest; it builds on what has already worked.

 We cannot control everything that happens to us, but we can control how we react.

-What we do or say on the internet is a digital tattoo that may not disappear.
+What we do or say on the internet is a digital tattoo that may never disappear.

 Everyone is not equal.
 But we must all have the same rights and obligations.